chocolateboy/GPL/README.md

 ## Notes

-"mom" and "mum" are interchangeable i.e:
+"mom" and "mum" are interchangeable i.e.:

 * "mom" can be spelled "mum"
 * "mum" can be spelt "mom"